Opportunities · Program

 The Tinsley Research Assistantship

-CASSA's annual postbac program for women in astronomy — a paid year of publishable research that bridges the bachelor's degree and graduate school.
+CASSA's annual postbac program for women — a paid year of publishable research at the Center that bridges the bachelor's degree and graduate school, in whichever field she goes on to.

 Why it exists